 9. Hattori Hanzo

-Hattori Hanzo honors with its name a legendary samurai through its philosophy of izakaya, a kind of Japanese tavern, in which some principles are respected such as homemade and daily elaboration, authenticity and respect for Japanese gastronomy or the seasonality and the cuisine of use.
+Hattori Hanzo honors with its name to a legendary samurai through its philosophy of izakaya, a kind of Japanese tavern, in which some principles are respected such as homemade and daily elaboration, authenticity and respect for Japanese gastronomy or seasonality and the kitchen of use.

-This is one of the first Japanese restaurants in Madrid that moved away from sushi to bring dishes such as okonomiyaki, ramen or Japanese grill and is still known for it.
-Don’t miss their desserts, especially the Fuji, inspired by the mythical mountain.
+This is one of the first Japanese restaurants in Madrid that moved away from sushi to bring dishes like okonomiyaki, ramen or Japanese grill and is still known for it.
+Do not miss their desserts, especially the Fuji, inspired by the mythical mountain.
+Within the same premises you will also find Panda Patisserie, where they make traditional desserts such as kakigori.

 💶 €€€€€

-Zuara carries the weight of being in the place where DiverXo used to be, but this does not discourage them and in 2022 they premiered their first Michelin star.
-David Arauz, who already earned a star in 2020 at 99 KO Sushi Bar (now closed), seeks to transfer the simplicity, quality and elegance of sushi to the entire experience of this Japanese restaurant.
+Zuara carries the weight of being in the place where DiverXO was previously, but this does not discourage them and in 2022 they premiered their first Michelin star.
+David Arauz, who already earned a star in 2020 at 99 KO Sushi Bar (currently closed), seeks to transfer the simplicity, quality and elegance of sushi to the whole experience of this Japanese restaurant.

 💶 €€€€€